craigsands/node-app/docs/jenkinsfile.md

 ## Commit

-After the deployment process is complete, Terraform writes the state to the `terraform.tfstate` file.
+After the deployment process is complete, Terraform writes data for each AWS object created to the `terraform.tfstate` file.
 This file can then be committed to the original (or another) repository for reference and version control.
 Since committing the file to Github, the `UsernamePasswordMultiBinding` class is used (directly referenced by the ID `node-app-git-credentials`) to allow the step to push the Terraform state file into the repository.
 Unlike the CloudBees AWS credentials plugin, variables for the username and password are explicitly defined (in this case `REPO_USER` and `REPO_PASS`), and then used in the following shell steps.

 ```
 stage('Commit') {